 This Key Features Document gives a summary of your plan.
-Full details are set out in our Members Booklet which is available on request using our contact information on the last page.
-We will also send it to you when your plan starts.
+Full details are set out in our Members booklet which is available on request using our contact information on the last page, and will also be sent to you when your plan starts.